Vaufreyd/ReadWriteVideosWithOpenCV/KnownIssues.md

 # Known issues

-With some old versions of ffmpeg (on fedora 20 for instance), `ffprobe` may complain about unkown or bad parameter for `-hide_banner` option.
+Our code was tested with ffmpeg version 2.4.7.
+With some older (on fedora 20 for instance), `ffprobe` may complain about unkown or bad parameter for `-hide_banner` option.
 You can solve it by:
 + installing a more recent version of [ffmpeg](https://www.ffmpeg.org/)
 + compiling defining the 'USE_OLD_FFMPEG'